menpo/landmarker.io/README.md

 3D mesh and image annotation in the browser, the app is live at [https://www.landmarker.io](https://www.landmarker.io).

-Check out [the wiki](https://github.com/menpo/landmarker.io/wiki) for usage instructions and landmarks specifications.
+Check out [the wiki](https://github.com/menpo/landmarker.io/wiki) for [usage instructions](https://github.com/menpo/landmarker.io/wiki/User-guide) and specifications.
+Read on if you want to contribute.

+Found an issue, want to suggest an improvement: head over to the [issue tracker](https://github.com/menpo/landmarker.io/issues).
+You can reach out to us through [@teammenpo](https://twitter.com/@teammenpo), or if you have a more involved question and you don't know where to take it, try posting to our [mailing list](menpo-users@googlegroups.com):  [menpo-users@googlegroups.com](mailt:menpo-users@googlegroups.com).

 See [landmarkerio-server](https://github.com/menpo/landmarkerio-server) for
 installation instructions for the server.